ThreatConnect-Inc/threatconnect-developer-docs/docs/python/quick_start.rst

 4. In the command line/command prompt, run ``python tc_test.py``.
 This should print the ID number, name, and type of the owners which you have permission to see.

-From here, find a topic that interests you and dig in!
-If you don't know where to start, retrieving indicators is a good place to start.

-.. hint:: If you want some good examples using this SDK, you can find them here: `https://github.com/ThreatConnect-Inc/threatconnect-python/tree/master/examples <https://github.com/ThreatConnect-Inc/threatconnect-python/tree/master/examples>`__

-.. hint:: When using this documentation, it will be helpful to have a basic understanding of the `ThreatConnect Data Model <http://kb.threatconnect.com/customer/en/portal/articles/2092925-the-threatconnect-data-model>`_.

 Throughout the code snippets in this documentation, the configuration code snippet below will be summarized with a ``...`` for the sake of brevity:

 .. code-block:: python